jhegemann/Muonbase/README.md

 with a decent amount of diligence and care and has been tested thoroughly as far as possible.
 Muonbase contains and will contain bugs and some things might be poorly designed.
 Both applies (more or less) to any other software as well.
 Though it took years to make Muonbase what it is, it has always been a private project parallel to fulltime employments.
-Please understand that for that reason maintainance might sometimes be a bit slow.
+Please understand that therefore maintainance might sometimes be a bit slow.

 Muonbase does not aim to be extremely portable, instead it is designed to run within a common linux distribution.